nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-**Note:** In this section, we reference specific class names such as `Person`, `AddressBook`, and many other class names which may differ from the terminologies used in other parts of our Developer Guide, such as Udders or FindingbrUdders.
-These names are used strictly within the context of code implementation and may not directly correspond to the broader terms discussed elsewhere in the documentation.
+**Note:** In this section, we reference specific class names such as `Person`, `AddressBook`, and other terminology that may differ from the terms used in other parts of this Developer Guide.
+The names used here are intended specifically for code implementation discussions and might not directly correspond to the broader terms used elsewhere in the documentation.
+For clarification:
+* `Person` is generally referred to as an Udder in most other sections of this guide.
+* `AddressBook` refers to FindingbrUdders in other contexts within this guide.

-As a reference, for clarity in the discussions that follow, we have included a screenshot of the user interface labeled with component names below:
+Additionally, for clarity regarding the UI components discussed in this section, a screenshot of the user interface - labeled with component names - is included below:
 <br>

 ![Ui_parts](images/Ui_parts.png)